-Umbrella Reclaim© is currently building a client base of individuals affected by this scandal, and is considering the most appropriate and cost-effective way to seek compensation, by group legal action against umbrella companies and entities with liability for directing claimants to such companies.
+Umbrella Reclaim™ is currently building a client base of individuals affected by this scandal, and is considering the most appropriate and cost-effective way to seek compensation, by group legal action against umbrella companies and entities with liability for directing claimants to such companies.

-register and send in details of the deductions that have been made by their umbrella companies.
-Those deductions will form the basis of the claims with the intention that the claims be brought together as part of a group claim against the relevant umbrella company or companies.
+Initially, in the administration phase, Umbrella Reclaim TM will be collating information about workers who are prospective claimants by asking them to register and send in details of the deductions that have unlawfully been made by their umbrella companies from their remuneration.
+Those deductions will form the basis of the claims, with the intention that the claims be brought together as part of a group claim or claims against the relevant umbrella company or companies

 Group Claims are generally considered to be the most cost-effective way of seeking redress in such circumstances.
 Each group would apply to the court for a Group Litigation Order (“GLO”).
 Read about GLOs here.